-(A) completes and faxes Form 04IC009E (ICPC-109), Missing from Care Custody Child Worksheet, to the OJA deputy compact administrator (DCA) within 24 hours of notification from the holding state that the child was located; and
+(A) completes and faxes or emails ICJ Form IX Absconder Report, to the OJA deputy compact administrator (DCA) within 24 hours of notification from the holding state that the child was located;

-(B) when the child is willing to return to Oklahoma voluntarily, collaborates with the holding state to bring the child before a judge in the holding state to sign Form 04OA002E (ICJ Form III), Consent for Voluntary Return by Runaway, Escapee or Absconder or Juvenile Charged as Delinquent.
+(D) when the child is willing to return to Oklahoma voluntarily, collaborates with the holding state to take the child before a judge in the holding state to sign ICJ Form III, Consent for Voluntary Return of Out-of-State Juvenile .

-(2) The judge informs the child of his or her rights and signs Form 04OA001E (ICJ Juvenile Rights Form), Interstate Compact on Juveniles Rights for Voluntary Return of Out-of-State Juvenile.
+(2) The out-of-state judge informs the child of his or her rights and signs ICJ Juvenile Rights Form III, Interstate Compact for Juvenile Rights Form for Consent for Voluntary Return of Out-of-State Juvenile.
 The out-of-state judge has the child sign ICJ Form III as well.

-(4) The child's return must occur within five-calendar days of the child signing Form 04OA002E (ICJ Form III).
+(4) The child's return must occur within five-business days of the child signing ICJ Form III.

 (5) When the child does not voluntarily consent to return, the CW specialist:

-(A) requests that the assistant district attorney complete Form 04OA004E (ICJ Form A), Petition for Requisition to Return a Runaway Juvenile, for submission to the court of jurisdiction; and
+(A) requests the assistant district attorney complete ICJ Form A, Petition for Requisition to Return a Runaway Juvenile, for submission to the court of jurisdiction; and

-(7) Three certified court copies of the pick-up order and court journal entry verifying the child is in OKDHS custody are sent to the OJA DCA.
+(6) Copies of the PUO and court journal entry verifying the child is in OKDHS custody are faxed, or emailed, to the OJA DCA.